-This project is a phased effort to enroll all UO faculty, staff, and students in two-step login with Duo Security.
+The University of Oregon is undertaking a phased effort to enroll all UO students, faculty, and staff in two-step login with Duo Security.

 - How Does Duo Work?

 - Student Duo Enrollment Deadlines

 - Instructions and FAQs

 - Two-step login adds a powerful layer of security to your Duck ID account.

 - When you log in to a protected UO service, Duo will prompt you to confirm your identity using a secondary device, such as your mobile phone, tablet, landline, or small hardware token.